okta/terraform-provider-okta/website/docs/r/app_saml.html.markdown

 page_title: 'Okta: okta_app_saml'
 sidebar_current: 'docs-okta-resource-app-saml'
 description: |-
-  Creates an SAML Application.
+  Creates a SAML Application.
 ---

 # okta_app_saml

-Creates an SAML Application.

-This resource allows you to create and configure an SAML Application.
+This resource allows you to create and configure a SAML Application.

 ## Example Usage